trento-project/docs/adr/0009-add-faker-for-wanda.md

 ## Context

-A demo environment is needed to showcase the functionality of the execution server.
+Since the switch to use Wanda, we currently don't have a way to generate fake execution data to be used for our demo environment.
+The demo environment is needed to showcase the functionality of the checks, which is a core aspect of Trento.
 The current implementation uses live data, which is not ideal for demonstration purposes.
 A Faker-based implementation will provide a safe and controlled environment for demos.

+It makes sense to implement this in Wanda rather than in the server for several reasons:

+- We already have a factory module which takes care of generating such fake data for the purpose of testing.
+- Generating such data in a consistent way is not a trivial task.
+- Generating this data in wanda itself and not in the web brings us closer to simulating the real flow of an execution.
+We could use mocked agents but that would already increase the complexity of a deployment.

 ## Decision